openvinotoolkit/model_server/demos/gptj_causal_lm/python/README.md

 predicted word:  a
 ```

-# Advanced usage in DAG
+# Pipeline mode with server side tokenization and detokenization

-Offload tokenizaton and detokenization step from client to the server.
+This variant offloads tokenizaton and detokenization step from client to the server.
 OVMS can convert string proto to `2D U8` tensor and pass the data to tokenization custom node.
-This way we generate tokens for `gpt-j-6b` model automatically and get the response as text instead of probabilities.
+This way we generate tokens for `gpt-j-6b` model automatically and get the response as text instead of probability vector.

 ![diagram](../../../src/custom_nodes/tokenizer/diagram.svg)